pykale/mmai-tutorials/_sources/workshop/intro.md

 This workshop offers practical, hands-on tutorials in **open biomedical multimodal AI research**, introducing machine learning techniques for leveraging multimodal data in biomedical applications.
 It brings together three core themes:

 1. **Foundational skills in multimodal learning**: Developing knowledge and practical skills in multimodal AI for biomedical applications.
-Specifically, three techniques, **regularization**, **fusion**, and **interaction**, to leverag multimodal data are covered in the tutorials.
+Specifically, three techniques, **regularization**, **fusion**, and **interaction**, to leverage multimodal data are covered in the tutorials.
 2. **Open research**: Enabling impactful and high-quality research through open-access data and code.
 All tutorials used in this workshop are openly available in the [GitHub repository](https://github.com/pykale/mmai-tutorials).
 3. **Reproducible pipelines with PyKale**: The core machine learning library behind the tutorial of this workshop is [`PyKale`](https://github.com/pykale/pykale), which supports standardized machine learning pipelines and configurable experimentation without extra coding—making AI research more reproducible, reusable, and recyclable.